Cannon’s Bitters Study & Timeline

 Washington D.C.

 With new material and research on Cannon’s Bitters, it seems like high time to re-look at this incredible brand.
-I thought I would lay out what I have discovered and see if we can connect the dots on the listings in Bitters Bottle Supplement 2.
+I thought I would lay out what I have discovered and see if we can connect the dots on the listings in Bitters Bottle Supplement 2 and now Bitters Bottle Supplement 3.
+Many of the varieties I have found tie back to Washington, D.C.

 American Glass Gallery surprised bitters collectors when they auctioned off an octagonal, aqua, Cannon’s Dyspeptic Bitters.
 Their lot description: